-Free Pre-GED® and GED®, ASVAB, and ACCUPLACER test preparation classes are offered.
-Students that have attained their GED® credential during the academic year are invited to participate in the College's annual commencement ceremony, held in May of each year.
+Free Pre-GED® and GED®, pre-HiSET® and HiSET®, and ASVAB test preparation classes are offered.
+Students who have attained their GED® or HiSET® credentials during the academic year are invited to participate in the college's annual commencement ceremony in May of each year.